jerrybopara/LinuxEmailQueue/README.md

 ### *KEYNOTES*
 1. - There are 2 approaches to migrate MySql Data Directory.
-	 - Following the Symlink approach.
+	 - Following the `Symlink` approach.
-	 - Modify the MySql Data Directory Path in - my.cnf OR mysqld.cnf, as per the OS.
+	 - Modify the MySql Data Directory Path in - `my.cnf` OR `mysqld.cnf`, as per the OS.

 2. - If you going to follow the 2nd approach.
 Here's the few things you've take care off.
-     - Run the script till step 5, and comment out the further symlink stuff and run the follwing commands.
+     - `Run the script till step 5, and comment out the further symlink stuff and run the follwing commands.`

-     -
      ```
      # Making Changes in MySqld.conf